skade/presentations/unicorns.md

 ## Gherkin/Cucumber

-This write a Ruby file, evaluates it and tests your assumptions.
+This writes a Ruby file, evaluates it and tests your assumptions.
 It uses Gherkins description features.

 ## Gherkin/Cucumber